winwiz1/crisp-csv/README.md

 If any check fails the row is rejected.
 The utility creates two error files (next to the output file) used to store the rejected epidemiology and index rows.

 ### Data Filtration
-The program can be built to work with records related to the two levels of geographical (or administrative) hierarchy only: country-wide level (L0) and state/province level (L1).
+The utility can be built to work with records related to the two levels of geographical (or administrative) hierarchy only: country-wide level (L0) and state/province level (L1).
 This build configuration filters out records pertaining to the COVID-19 case counts that apply to the localities at the levels L3 and L4.
 Another build configuration works with all levels - see the [Configuration](#configuration) section.

 The following data rows are filtered: